opentok/OpenTok-Ruby-SDK/sample/Broadcast/README.md

-# OpenTok Archiving Sample for Ruby
+# OpenTok Broadcasting Sample for Ruby

-This is a simple demo app that shows how you can use the OpenTok Java SDK to archive (or record) Sessions, list archives that have been created, download the recordings, and delete the recordings.
+This is a simple demo app that shows how you can use the OpenTok Java SDK to broadcast Sessions and how to stop broadcasts, change the layout of the broadcast and/or the streams within.

 ## Running the App